The Definitive Buyers guide: How to Choose a Tent

 When you’re choosing a tent, you want one which will provide you with comfort.
 Depending on what you’re going to be using your tent for, you may want a tent that’ll allow you to lounge in it during the day.

 A camping tent should provide campers with more than just a place to rest their heads.
 You want your tent to fit your needs whether it’s to lounge, read a book, sleep, or escape from the sun.

 Thus, to increase the livability of your tent, you’ll want to make sure that you have enough ceiling height.
-This will allow you to comfortably move around your tent without having to strain your neck.
+This will allow you to comfortably move around your tent without having to strain your neck, especially if you choose a cabin tent.
 Being able to stand comfortably in your tent is a huge bonus.

 Another important feature is proper ventilation.
 To increase livability, you’ll want your tent to have enough mesh panels to provide you with airflow during the warm summer days and nights.
 If not, you’ll end up with a stuffy interior and the build-up of condensation on the ceiling of your tent.

 Though, this does come with a sacrifice.
 For more ventilation, you’ll have less protection against the rain and wind.
 So, again, it depends when you’re going to be camping.
 See, seasonality is key.

 Ease of Setup